Jeffrey Rimer

 Professor’s crystal research making advances in medicine, energy

 It is often said that one of the most important attributes of a business or home is location, location, location.
-That can apply to universities as well.
-Just ask Jeffrey Rimer, the Abraham E. Dukler Endowed Professor of Chemical and Biomolecular Engineering in the University of Houston’s Cullen College of Engineering.
+This can apply to universities as well.
+Just ask Jeffrey Rimer, the Abraham E. Dukler Endowed Professor of Chemical and Biomolecular Engineering at the University of Houston’s Cullen College of Engineering.

-Rimer’s crystal engineering research includes work in the health care field — studying diseases and ailments like kidney stones and malaria that produce crystals in the body and developing treatments to prevent the crystals from forming.
-His research also focuses on the energy sector since crystals are used in the production of gasoline and chemicals.
+Rimer’s crystal engineering research includes work in the health care field, studying diseases and ailments such as kidney stones and malaria that produce crystals in the body.
+His research focuses on developing treatments to prevent the formation of these crystals.
+His research also targets the energy sector because crystals are utilized in the production of gasoline and chemicals.

 Endowed positions awarded to Rimer and other faculty are vital to supporting their educational and research interests.
 “The ability of the University to get outside funding to support endowments is really about two things,” Rimer said.
 “Number one, there’s prestige with that.
 To have an endowment is a point of pride for faculty.
 And it’s what can attract people to UH.
 It’s a big tool for retention, to keep people here.”